ATaday/Secure-File-Transfer/README.md

 # Secure-File-Transfer

-Look the PDF file (Turkish) for details.
+Look to the PDF file (Turkish) for details.